zinzloun/gitlabCI/README.md

 - Key: SONAR_TOKEN
 - Value: <your-token>

-Do the same for Snyk, in this case you need just of your Auth token, that you can get, once you have created an account, at https://app.snyk.io/account.
+Do the same for Snyk, in this case you only need of your Auth token, that you can get, once you have created an account, at https://app.snyk.io/account.
-In Gitlab create another variable as done before, set the Key value as SNYK_TOKEN and the value as you <Auth-token>
+In Gitlab create another variable as done before, set the Key value as SNYK_TOKEN and the value according to your Auth-token

 ## Create the CI pipe
 Our pipe will be composed by thw following stages: